kiwicampus/2D-Test-Track-Planner/planner/docs/homework.md

 5. [Control] What other turn or speed profile would you implement, why, and what are the benefits?

 6. [C++] What is the mean of the number "15" used in the pthread_kill inside the destructor method?
+    The number 15 used on the function represents de ID of the thread we want to terminate.

 7. [C++] Why are we using UniquePointer instead of SharedPointers to publish a ROS2 message?